nhsconnect/prm-practice-migration/guide/05-planning-for-cut-over.md

 ### Prescriptions:

+* Within the Electronic Prescribing System (ePS), repeat dispensing prescriptions are issued individually by the prescribing system and signed and sent individually to Spine as required for the patient.
+There is a dependency on the prescribing system to retain the information after a migration as it needs to continue generating prescription issues for the authorised period.

+** Any outstanding repeat dispensing issues held on the Spine for a patient will therefore need to be cancelled and re-issued after go live.
+This is also a good time to advise the partner pharmacies in your area so they could also prepare for this.

+** A report can be run within the practice to identify patients likely to be affected, as this will allow any new or remaining issues to be lined up with cutover.
+For example a patient who has a six monthly set of issues could have their last issue of six due in the period covering cutover, so they will not need a re-issue of these until after Go Live.

 * Keep a record of all prescription requests made/issued during the ‘cut-over’ period.
 Ideally batch all the repeat prescription requests together by date order.
 If any requests are taken by phone/over the counter/any other method, you will need to make a note of those and add them to the batched information